There is no denying the fact that the decades-old console and PC gaming industry will soon be taken over by cloud gaming services.

 - Not suitable for absolute beginners as initial set up of games and application is required

-If anyone asks me what is the best gaming cloud service?
-I will simply answer Google Stadia.
-This feature-packed streaming service offers 4K game streaming at 60FPS and subscribers can acquire two free games every month.
+If anyone asks me what is the newly launched and best gaming cloud service?
+I will simply answer Jio Cloud Gaming.
+This feature-packed streaming service offers an extensive and ever-evolving games catalog for gamers.

 10. Amazon Luna